deveydtj/Goldberg/README.md

 ## Gameplay Overview
 - **Collaborative solving** – everyone on the server shares the same puzzle.
 Players place or adjust pieces simultaneously to achieve a solution.
 - **Emoji identification** – each player is represented by a unique emoji tied to their IP address.
 This creates a playful, intuitive way to see who is acting in the puzzle.
-- **Physics-based pieces** – ramps, springs, fans, levers, conveyors and more interact using realistic 2D physics.
+- **Physics-based pieces** – blocks and ramps respond to gravity and collisions, with ramps bouncing the ball along their slopes.
+Basic fans push the ball upward, and future pieces like springs will expand the variety.
 - **Perspective switching** – seamlessly toggle between top‑down and side views to place components precisely.

 ## Core Features